namkyodai/asqonline/content/en/about/_index.md

 # Our Story
-**ASQ** is a consulting company specialized in engineering asset management and data science.
-The company was founded in 2018 by Dr. Nam Le as a spin-off from ETH Zürich & Kyoto University & years of experience Nam worked for international engineering consulting firms.
+**ASQ** is a consulting team specialized in TDD, engineering asset management and data science.
+The team was established in 2016 as a spin-off from ETH Zürich & Kyoto University.
+We develop frameworks, models on deterioration and reliability as well as optimization to determination of optimal intervention strategies for engineering systems.

 <!-- # Our Market
 SMAT focuses exclusively on business in Vietnam and the Philippines. -->